charcole/MiP-OSX/README.md

 clang main.m -framework Foundation -framework CoreBluetooth -o mip.out && ./mip.out
 ```

-With a bit of luck it'll prompt you with "Get command" after a few seconds.
+With a bit of luck it'll prompt you with "Enter hex command:" after a few seconds.
 You can then type in commands as hex such as...

 | Code | Effect |
 |------|--------|